Chapter 6 from the R.M. Dolin book, “Truth and Trust in Crisis,” 2021

 Model 4: Assume Actuarial Assessments

-When one source of data gets corrupted, there usually exist other sources if we are creative.
-For example, highly accurate pre-COVID estimates exist for the number of Americans likely to die this year from heart disease, cancer, diabetes, etc., and the advent of COVID does not treat heart disease or cure cancer.
-Therefore, these pre-COVID predictions remain constant and COVID deaths are in addition to pre-COVID estimates.
-This obvious observation is going to be of paramount importance going forward as increasing evidence suggest CDC can’t be trusted.
+When one source of data is corrupted, other valid sources likely exist if we’re creative.
+For example, highly accurate pre-COVID estimates exist for the number of Americans likely to die this year from all causes; including heart disease, cancer, diabetes, etc., and the advent of COVID does not treat heart disease or cure cancer.
+Therefore, these pre-COVID predictions remain constant and COVID deaths add to pre-COVID estimates.
+This obvious observation is going to be of paramount importance going forward as CDC data becomes increasingly untrustworthy.

-Actuarial data provides what may be the most definitive alternate way to assess the number of COVID deaths when CDC data is suspect.
-We can use actuarial tables to determine the number of deaths expected to occur in the U.S. pre-COVID (from diseases, accidents, and other calamities), then subtract that from the number of deaths that have occurred from all calamities, including COVID.
-In theory, the delta represents the COVID caused deaths.
+Actuarial data provides a definitive alternative for assessing the number of COVID deaths when CDC data is suspect.
+We can use actuarial tables to determine the number of deaths expected to occur in the U.S. pre-COVID then subtract that from the number of deaths that have occurred from all calamities, including COVID; the delta represents COVID caused deaths.
 What gets lost in this approach is information about the people who die from COVID who were going to die from something else and the people who die from something else that medical doctors attribute to COVID.
+What remains though is ground truth; the number of people who have died.

 Table 6.4.
 Actuarial Assessment.

 This result indicates fewer Americans have died thus far in 2020 than were expected to die pre-COVID.
-A controversial conclusion that can be drawn from this result is that all the people who the CDC reports as having died from COVID thus far in 2020, were likely going to die this year from something else because no one who was going to die this year from something else is now alive because of COVID.
-While that’s of course not true at an individual level, in the aggregate, correlations do exist, and we’ll come back to this model often to see if the trend continues for the remainder of the year.
+A controversial conclusion that can be drawn from this result is that all the people who the CDC reports as having died from COVID thus far in 2020, were likely going to die this year from something else because no one who was going to die this year from something else is going to live because of COVID.
+We’ll track this model often to see if this trend continues for the remainder of the year.

 This model assumes that actuarial deaths are evenly distributed throughout the year.
 While that’s not likely true, it’s probably not far off.
-Even with this result’s caveats, it can be used to conclude that the overall impact of COVID relative to a normal non-COVID year is not as significant as we’re being told.
-This defies logic because after all the hysteria, it appears COVID is having minimal impact on American deaths thus far in 2020.
+Even with this result’s caveats, it can be used to conclude that the overall impact of COVID relative to a non-COVID year is not as significant as we’re being told.
+This defies logic because after all the hysteria, it appears COVID is having minimal impact on American deaths thus far.

 Model 5: Exponential Growth and Decay

-For our last model, we’ll extend our simple exponential function, f(x)=ax, to both estimate the number of COVID deaths at herd immunity and when it’s reached.
-For this we use the knowledge gained during COVID’s assent up to the government proclaimed apex to project a likely descent down to herd immunity.
+We can extend our simple exponential function, f(x)=ax, to both estimate the number of COVID deaths at herd immunity and when it’s reached.
+For this we use the knowledge gained during COVID’s assent up to the government apex to project a likely descent down to herd immunity.
 After that we can integrate the curves to find the projected number of deaths.
 This involves a lot of calculus, but don’t worry, there won’t be a test at the end.

-To determine COVID’s impact under uncertainty, we can compare the overall number of deaths in the U.S. this year from all causes against preCOVID expectations like we did in the actuarial model.
+To determine COVID’s impact we can compare the overall number of deaths in the U.S. this year from all causes against pre-COVID expectations as done in the actuarial model.
 Through May 5th, the overall number of U.S. deaths are 1,457 below what would have been expected had COIVD not happened.
-Projecting the number of deaths likely to accrue by August 4th, based on suspect CDC data, depends on three variables,
+Projecting the number of deaths likely to accrue by August 4th, depends on three variables

 - When the COVID expansion apex was reached.